-- Community based catchments conservation and management programs - Afforestation programmes in degraded lands using more adaptive and fast growing tree species - Develop community forest fire prevention plans and programmes - Establish good land tenure system and facilitate sustainable human settlement
+- Community based catchments conservation and management programs - Afforestation programmes in degraded lands using more adaptive and fast growing tree species - Develop community forest fire prevention plans and programmes - Establish good land tenure system and facilitate sustainable human settlement technology transfer and financial mechanisms to support implementation particularly of mitigation and adaptation activities.

-The impacts off climate change will pose serious challenges to sustainable livelihoods and economic development, particularly for rural households.
-The capacity of the communities to mitigate or adjust to climate change is still low.
-Bali Conference identified four key issues including: adaptation, mitigation, technology transfer and financial mechanisms to support implementation particularly of mitigation and adaptation activities.
 Developing, optimizing and sustaining capacity to address the challenges brought by climate change will require a number of interventions through raising awareness, training to build capacity at various levels, sustainable forest management and outreach.
 The Programme will support Village Land Forest Reserve Management and Governance, develop wood and non-wood based value chains, and develop institutions to support community based forest management.
 The Programme focuses on village forests because they constitute more than 45% of total forests in the country and the forests are regarded as traditional safety net for a the larger section of communities in villages.
 Therefore, sustainable utilization of these forests might enhance adaptation of the rural households and minimize climate change risks.
+The Nationally Determined Contributions (NDCs) (2021) provide a set of interventions on adaptation and mitigation, which are expected to build country resilience to the impacts of climate change and contribute to the global effort of reducing greenhouse gases (GHG) emission.
+The NDCs describe the adaptation contributions by Tanzania.
+The following adaptation measures will be pursued in Forestry sector: